Pierre Fresnay: Later years

-Printemps and Fresnay starred in Oscar Straus's Drei Waltzer, given in French as Trois valses on the Parisian stage and on film (Les trois valses).
+Printemps and Fresnay starred in Oscar Straus's Drei Walzer, given in French as Trois valses on the Parisian stage and on film (Les trois valses).
 The critic Richard Traubner commented in 2006 that because of the performances of Printemps and Fresnay the film still "hangs over anyone who dares revive the operetta on stage".

 As well as theatre work covering 130 plays, he appeared in over 70 films, some still classics, and at the end of his life on television such as Le Neveu de Rameau.

 In 1954, he published his memoirs, Je suis comédien (Eng.
 I am an actor).
 Fresnay continued to perform regularly in film and on stage through to the 1960s.
 In the 1970s, he appeared in a few films for television.
 From then on, he lived with the French actress and singer Yvonne Printemps for the rest of his life, co-directing the Théâtre de la Michodière in Paris with her until his death in 1975.